0xPolygon/cdk-data-availability/docs/running.md

 MaxRequestsPerIPAndSecond = 500
 ```

 3. Now you can generate a file for the Ethereum private key of the committee member.
-Note that this private key should be representing one of the address of the committee.
+Note that this private key should be representing one of the addresses of the committee.
 To generate the private key, run:

 ```docker run -d -v .:/key hermeznetwork/zkevm-node /app/zkevm-node encryptKey --pk **** --pw **** -o /key```